How to build a great public relations cover letter

 - Your professional contact information

-- The name, department, and address of the company you are applying to
+- The name, address, and department of the company you are applying to

-Here is an example of a header from a civil engineer’s cover letter
+Here is an example of a well-formatted public relations cover letter header

 1234 Street Address